helmfile/helmfile/docs/index.md

   deleteWait: false
   # Timeout is the time in seconds to wait for helmfile destroy/delete (default 300)
   deleteTimeout: 300
-  # suppressOutputLineRegex is a list of regex patterns to suppress output lines from helm diff (default [])
+  # suppressOutputLineRegex is a list of regex patterns to suppress output lines from helm diff (default []), available in helmfile v0.162.0
   suppressOutputLineRegex:
     - "version"